 β Why is Index Bloat a Concern in SEO?

 Index bloat can dilute the quality of a website's indexed content, making it harder for crawlers to find and prioritize high-value pages.
 This can negatively impact crawl efficiency, ranking potential, and the overall performance of a site in search results.
+When search engines are overwhelmed by low-quality pages, they may allocate less crawl budget to more valuable content, ultimately reducing the site's visibility and traffic.

 βοΈ How Does Index Bloat Occur?